Rebels fall to Medicine Hat Tigers, 7-3 - Red Deer Express

 “One player gets tired and we turned the puck over and it ends up in our net.
 Again, just mistakes you can’t make.
 You get what you kind of deserve.
 It’s not like we didn’t compete.
 It’s not like we didn’t play hard.”

 Netminder Ethan Anders wasn’t his trademark puck-stopping whiz self either.
-In the third period, Sutter switched up Anders for Byron Fancy after he let five pucks fly by on 20 shots.
+In the third period, Sutter switched up Anders for Byron Fancy after the team’s star netminder let five pucks fly by on 20 shots.

 “I thought Andy needed to refocus because he just wasn’t sharp,” Sutter said.
 “It’s one of those nights.
 The goalie is not going to be razor sharp every night.”